mabasic/translate-that-model/readme.md

 ## Info

 If you have any questions or need more usage examples or features feel free to open a issue or contact me.

+### Credits

+This package is inspired by [laravel-translatable](https://github.com/dimsav/laravel-translatable).

+> The reason why I could not just use the package above is that it assumes that I keep locale field in every table that holds translations.
+I keep locale field in my language table.
+After looking at the source code I concluded that It would be simpler to create my own package, because I don't need those fancy model update options.